Seagate/halon/docs/hld.md

 type NetworkMessage a

-payload ∷ Lens' (NetworkMessage a) a source  ∷ Lens' (NetworkMessage a) ProcessId
+payload ∷ Lens' (NetworkMessage a) a producer  ∷ Lens' (NetworkMessage a) ProcessId

 type SubscribeRequest
 type PublishRequest